kumahq/kuma-website/docs/docs/dev/policies/external-services.md

 ### External Services and Locality Aware Load Balancing through ZoneEgress

 There are might be scenarios when a specific `ExternalService` might be accessible only through the specific zone.
-To make it work we should use `kuma.io/zone` tag for external service.
-In order to make it work we need a multi-zone setup with `ZoneIngress` and `ZoneEgress` deployed.
-Also, [locality aware load balancing](../locality-aware) and [zone egress](../documentation/zoneegress.md#configuration) need to be enabled.
+To make it work we should use the `kuma.io/zone` tag for external service.
+In order to make it work, we need a multi-zone setup with `ZoneIngress` and `ZoneEgress` deployed.
+Also, [zone egress](../documentation/zoneegress.md#configuration) needs to be enabled.

 Example: